smartdevicelink/sdl_evolution/proposals/0091-SDLScreen-SDLWindow-Projection.md

 SDLTouchManager is embellished to invoke view actions based on remote touch events.

+If the head unit communicates that it implements a focus/select interaction model rather than direct touch, the focusableItemLocatorEnabled property will be set to YES.

 **Application Interface**

 The video projection interface is exposed to the application as a UIScreen object representing a virtual external display.
 The external view is separate from the view rendered on the device's LCD.
 This allows the developer to optionally forego the lock screen, instead displaying a different interface on the device than what is projected onto the head unit.